Food Before One Is Just For Fun: Myth or Fact?

 It’s important for meeting babies’ nutritional needs, allowing for optimal growth, encouraging the development of oral motor skills and hand-eye coordination and opening the door to new tastes and textures, helping to shape lifelong preferences.

-As always, it's best to consult your baby’s doctor or a paediatric dietitian to ensure your baby's nutritional needs are being met as they transition to solid foods.
+As always, it's best to consult your baby’s doctor or a pediatric dietitian (like me!) to ensure your baby's nutritional needs are being met as they transition to solid foods.

 Looking for more information and guidance on the how, what and when of starting solids?